aditya-khanna2006/Hunar-Intern/README.md

 Welcome to my **HUNAR INTERN Data Science Internship** repository.

 This repository contains all the tasks completed during my internship at **HUNAR INTERN**.
-Each task demonstrates practical applications of **Python**, **Data Science**, and **Machine Learning**, covering topics such as data cleaning, preprocessing, data visualization, regression, and classification models.
+Each task demonstrates practical applications of **Python**, **Data Science**, **Machine Learning**, and **Deep Learning**, covering topics such as data cleaning, preprocessing, exploratory data analysis, regression, classification, and image classification.

 The repository is organized task-wise, making it easy to navigate through each internship assignment and its corresponding solution.